CGuard: Efficient Spatial Safety for C

 \section{Introduction}

 Spatial safety violations are the root cause of many security attacks \cite{ropsecurity,jopsecurity,smashing-security,returnlibcsecurity,rop1security,missingsecurity,breakingsecurity,losingsecurity,guardsecurity}.
 Attackers can exploit spatial safety bugs to hijack an application's control flow or steal sensitive information (e.g., passwords).
-Beyond security issues, spatial safety is also important to ensure the expected behavior of an application.
-For example, unintentionally accessing an out-of-bounds location can cause unintended behavior or program crashes that are hard to debug.
+Beyond security issues, spatial safety is important to ensure expected application behavior.
+For example, unintentionally accessing an out-of-bounds location can cause unexpected behavior or program crashes that are hard to debug.

 Spatial safety is just one aspect of reliability.
 Managed languages, such as Java and C\#, offer better reliability by providing complete (spatial and temporal) memory and type safety.
-However, C doesn't guarantee any of these safeties by default.
+However, C does not guarantee any of these safeties by default.
 Despite the lack of memory safety, C and C++ are still preferred over managed languages for systems applications because managed languages are less efficient.
 Consequently, many performance-sensitive applications are still vulnerable to security exploits and are therefore not reliable.
 In this work, we propose a mechanism to enforce spatial safety for C applications.

 Several techniques have been proposed to enforce spatial safety for C/C++ applications.
 At a high level, these techniques can be categorized into pointer-based \cite{ccured,condit2003ccuredreal,softbound,cyclone,SafeC,xu2004efficient} and object-based \cite{joneskelly,CRED, CRED++, sgxbounds, Baggy, ParicheckAlloc, LFPCC, LFPNDSS} approaches.